Increased levels of toxic contaminants in our public water supplies have become a global threat to humanity.

 FOR EXAMPLE:

-The advent of Covid-19 and other diseases that can be passed on to humans through our water supply and wastewater disposal system.
+The advent of Covid-19 and other diseases can be passed on to humans through our water supply and wastewater disposal system.

 70% of all water is used in farming.
 Complex compounds of pesticides and other agricultural related chemicals contribute in ways in which it may take years to assess the overall impact on humans.